mdibella-dev/mdb-call-to-action/README.md

 ### Latest changes to the main branch

 * Improve: Remove jQuery dependancy from post-type.js
-* Improve: Minor changes EN/DE translation
+* Improve: Minor changes in EN/DE translation
 * Bugfix: Prevent the rendering of CTA if the content is empty